On the duality of generalized Lie and Hopf algebras

 The aim of the presented paper is to extend the results of Michaelis to a more abstract setting that allows, motivated by the considerations above, also an application to other dualities than the Sweedler dual.

 More precisely, given a braided monoidal functor $R:\Cc\to \Dd$ with a (hence braided monoidal) left adjoint $L$, it is known that $R$ can be lifted to a monoidal functor $\oR:\Alg(\Cc)\to\Alg(\Dd)$ between the categories of algebras in $\Cc$ and $\Dd$ respectively.
 Similarly, $L$ lifts to a functor $\uL$ between the categories of coalgebras in $\Dd$ and $\Cc$ respectively.
 We will say that the pair $(L,R)$ is liftable if $\oR$ and $\uL$ allow a left, respectively right, adjoint (denoted by $\oL$ and $\uR$ respectively).
-We show that a liftable pair can be lifted to an adjoint pair of functors between the categories of Hopf algebras in $\Cc$ and $\Dd$.
+We show that a liftable pair can be lifted to an adjoint pair of functors between the categories of {{bialgebras in $\Cc$ and $\Dd$.
+The lifted pair determines an adjunction between the categories of Hopf algebras in $\Cc$ and $\Dd$ provided two extra conditions hold}}.
 Suppose now that the categories $\Cc$ and $\Dd$ are additive symmetric monoidal, and $R$ is an additive symmetric monoidal functor.
 Then $R$ can also be lifted to a functor $\wR:\LieAlg(\Cc)\to\LieAlg(\Dd)$ between the categories of Lie algebras in $\Cc$ and $\Dd$ respectively.
 Moreover, $\Ll_\Dd\oR=\wR\Ll_\Cc$, where a functor $\Ll_\Aa:\Alg(\Aa)\to\LieAlg(\Aa)$ computes the commutator Lie algebra of an algebra in an additive symmetric monoidal category $\Aa$.
 We say that $R$ is Lie-liftable if the left adjoint $L$ of $R$ also lifts to a left adjoint $\wL$ for $\wR$.
-For a pair of liftable, Lie-liftable functors $(L,R)$ between symmetric monoidal categories $\Cc$ and $\Dd$, we then obtain a diagram of (all covariant) adjoint functors
+For a pair of liftable, Lie-liftable functors $(L,R)$ between symmetric monoidal categories $\Cc$ and $\Dd$ satisfying the appropriate conditions, we then obtain a diagram of (all covariant) adjoint functors

 For any Lie algebra $K$ in $\Dd$, there is a natural isomorphism of Hopf algebras in $\Cc$

 and for any Hopf algebra $H$ in $\Cc$, then there is a natural isomorphism of Lie algebras in $\Dd$